Skip Navigation

 Biomet Phoenix Ankle Nail Lawsuit Alleges System Failed, Fractured Due to Defects

-The Biomet Phoenix Ankle Arthrodesis Nail System, introduced in 2008, is a surgical implant used to stabilize the ankle and hindfoot during fusion procedures, often performed to treat severe arthritis, flatfoot deformities or post-traumatic ankle conditions.
-The system involves inserting a large intramedullary nail into the tibia and heel bone to promote bone fusion and restore alignment.
+The Biomet Phoenix Ankle Arthrodesis Nail System is a surgical implant introduced in 2018, which is used to stabilize the ankle and hindfoot during fusion procedures, often performed to treat severe arthritis, flatfoot deformities or post-traumatic ankle conditions.
+The system involves inserting a large intramedullary nail into the tibia and heel bone to promote bone fusion and restore alignment.ย

 However, lawsuits now allege that the Phoenix Ankle Nail is prone to premature fracture due to design and manufacturing defects.
 When the implant fails, patients may experience severe ankle pain, swelling and mobility loss.
 In many cases, this results in the need for complex revision surgery to remove broken hardware and repair damage to the surrounding bone and tissue.